 Capital One Venture Rewards Credit Card: Best for Airlines & Hotels

 The is a travel rewards credit card that offers unlimited 2 miles per dollar spent on every purchase.

 You can redeem these miles for statement credits for travel purchases you've already made.
 The redemption value is 1 mile per penny.
 (For example, 10,000 miles would be equivalent to a $100 travel statement credit).

-This card has an annual fee that's waived for the first year.
+This card has a $95 annual fee .

 The is popular because of its flexible rewards program.

 You can also redeem your points for cash back, gift cards, merchandise, and experiences.
-This card has an annual fee that's waived for the first year.
+This card has an annual fee of $95.

 is a cash back rewards credit card that offers 5% cash back on categories that change every quarter.
 Many of these bonus categories are season-appropriate.
 All purchases that don't fall into these categories earn 1% cash back.